(A) Purpose

 recommendation,

-(ii) The respective dean's recommendation and the
+(ii) The respective dean's recommendation and the reasons

-reasons therefore; and,
+therefore; and,

-(iii) Notification of the right to appeal a negative
+(iii) Notification of the right to appeal a negative recommendation

-recommendation by the dean to the president.
+by the dean to the provost.

 (L) Ad hoc appeal pool